BernardoMB/online-store/README.md

+# Ecommerce

+This application is the minimal implementation for an online store.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.